Tooling and Validation

 uv run lav2

-Use the module form when you want the entrypoint to remain explicit in logs or debug sessions.
+Use the module form when an explicit entrypoint is preferable in logs or debug sessions.

 Quality Checks